Researchers from the Harvard Stem Cell Institute have identified a vital protein that can help determine embryonic development.

 The study builds on previous work by HSCI Co-Director Doug Melton, who early in his career did groundbreaking research on the development of the frog nervous system.

-Its findings complement related research published by Satoshi Kakugawa, Paul F. Langton, and Matthias Zebisch and colleagues in Nature.
+Its findings complement related research published by Satoshi Kakugawa, Paul F. Langton, Matthias Zebisch, and colleagues in Nature.